yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 Company A has expertise in the North American market and a rich crusher lineup.

-In other words, **Company B's technological intellectual property × Company A's development team = Powerful synergy**, making the revival of Machine X possible.
+In other words, **Company B's technological intellectual property and Company A's development team = Powerful synergy**, making the revival of Machine X possible.

 Past challenges can be solved through partnership.

 ---

 ## 【Slide 8】A "Win-Win-Win" Project
+1:08

 This project is truly a "three-way benefit"—a "Win-Win-Win" project.